gagandeepahuja09/go-practice/go-cloud-native/notes/8_loose_coupling.md

 }

 * Body field provides access to the HTTP response body.
-* It's a ReadClose interface, which tells us 2 things:
+* It's a ReadCloser interface, which tells us 2 things:
     * The response body is streamed on demand, as it is read.
     * It has a Close method which we are expected to call.
 * Failing to close our body can lead to memory leaks.